microsoft/ignite25-LAB550-mitigating-cloud-threats-with-microsoft-defender-for-cloud/lab/instructions/Lab3.md

      - Severity indicator: Medium
      - Freshness interval: 30 Min
      - Tactics and techniques: Initial Access

+1. Select the **Initial Access** item to open a potential attack map.
+You can use the links to see the common MITRE attacks.

 1. The next important part is the Remediation Steps which contains the remediation logic where you can remediate the selected resource/s.